BDIFluky/shroobada_beta/docs/stacks/administration/authentik.md

 ## First Startup

-For the sake of automation, this section aims to show how to create a new superuser and deactivate the default superuser `akadmin` using the API by leveraging the environment variable `AUTHENTIK_BOOTSTRAP_TOKEN`.
+For the sake of automation, this section aims to show how to create a new superuser, create a new API token, set a password then deactivate the default superuser `akadmin`.
+Amd that by using the API, leveraging the environment variable `AUTHENTIK_BOOTSTRAP_TOKEN`.

 - Create a New user:
 ```shell